 The Yamas and More

-To sign up for the gatherings please be in touch.
+To sign up for "Month By Month" please be in touch.
 Your monthly payment allows you to join any or all of the sessions.

-Sign up for my Newsletter if you'd like to stay up-to-date on times and dates.
+Sign up for my Newsletter if you'd like to stay up-to-date on class times and dates.

-A private online community that has similarities to social media, but different.
-This is a place to connect and share on things old and ancient, members who value what culture and tradition have to offer.
+"Engaging in Tradition" is Letters In Yoga's private online community that has similarities to social media, but different.
+This is a place to connect and share on things old and ancient, with other members who value what culture and tradition offer to the wellbeing of our Soul.

-Satsanga means "true company" or "good company", and this is just that.
-Engaging in Tradition is found on the MightyNetwork platform.
-Being a private group, you can Request To Join by clicking here.
+Satsanga means "true company" or "good company", and this Community is just that.
+Being a private group, it is a safe space to interact with one another as we leave no space for the negativities found on mainstream social media.
+Please feel welcome to Request To Join by clicking here.

 "The Divine teaching as I call it, does not operate with relative honesty, relative goodness, or relative intelligence, it operates with absolute values." --Master Peter Deunov

 Togetherness is as natural a human need as the need for Solace.
 It is an aspect of nurturing, of strength, and prompts reflection of ourselves in humanity.
 To see ourselves and to see another is vital for us.
 Sangha (community) is an integral aspect of Yogic living.
-In a world that is rapidly fostering the experience of isolation, why do we feel it so profoundly, what is its impact, and what do we address to resolve this disconnect?
+In a world that is rapidly fostering the experience of isolation, this class looks at why we feel it so profoundly, and explores its impact, as well as what can we do to address and resolve this disconnect?
 Our spiritual wellbeing is critical to our sense of place, and our experience of belonging.